Is Moringa Antifungal?

 Is Moringa Safe?

-It’s also not recommended for pregnant and breast-feeding mothers, as moringa contains substances that may cause uterus contractions that could lead to a miscarriage.
+It’s also not recommended for pregnant and breastfeeding mothers, as moringa contains substances that may cause uterine contractions that could lead to a miscarriage.

 Other Antifungal Superfoods you Should Try:

 If you think that moringa is not a safe option for you, you can try other superfoods that have been shown to kill Candida cells, such as:

 Spirulina is a microalga available in powder form.
 It’s free of any adverse side effects.
 It can be used in smoothies or added to salads and dressings.
 There’s a lot of evidence for its excellent antifungal properties.
 Read more

 Ginger has been shown to successfully inhibit Candida growth and it can be easily incorporated into your daily diet.
 Read more

 Goldenseal contains and an antifungal compound called berberine.
 Studies show that it kills Candida cells, so apart from offering other health benefits, it can be used to supplement yeast infection treatments.
 Read more